 The Compensation Committee has the authority and budget to hire an independent compensation consultant as it deems necessary.
 The Compensation Committee has retained Aon's Human Capital Solutions practice, a division of Aon plc (formerly known as Radford) ("Aon") as its independent compensation consultant.
-For 2022, Aon primarily provided the Compensation Committee advice in the following areas:
+For 2023, Aon primarily provided the Compensation Committee advice in the following areas:

-- assessing Board of Directors compensation; - providing guidance with respect to the implementation of a program to defer vesting of RSU grants to the Board of Directors; - selecting the 2022 Peer Group used to assess officer and non-employee director compensation; - reviewing the mix of stock options and RSUs for all employees; - assessing executive officer compensation, including base salary, bonus and equity grants; - assessing changes to the Severance Benefits Plan that applies to all employees at the Vice President level and above; - performing the valuation calculations for our CEO's PRSU awards that vested and paid out in 2022; and - performing the valuation calculations for equity awards granted in 2020, 2021 and 2022 to calculate compensation actually paid pursuant to Item 402(v) of Regulation S-K.
+- assessing Board of Directors compensation; - selecting the 2023 Peer Group used to assess officer and non-employee director compensation; - · reviewing the mix of stock options and RSUs for all employees, including for new hires and employees receiving promotions; - · assessing executive officer compensation, including base salary, bonus and equity grants; - performing the valuation calculations for our CEO's PRSU awards that vested and paid out in 2023; and - performing the valuation calculations for equity awards granted in 2020, 2021, 2022, and 2023 to calculate compensation actually paid pursuant to Item 402(v) of Regulation S-K.